 The Job Accommodation Network (JAN) is a national, toll-free, consulting service that provides information regarding job accommodations.
 This publication summarizes tax incentives related to accessibility and the employment of people with disabilities.
 If you need further assistance, please contact an accountant or tax attorney.
 Further information about these credits and the necessary forms are available through the IRS at http://www.irs.gov.
 You can also find further information regarding the employability of people with disabilities at http://AskJAN.org.

 There also may be local government agencies and organizations that can provide you with assistance in employing people with disabilities and other available tax credits.
 You may want to conduct an on-line search or check your local phone directory for available local resources.

-Disabled Access Credit (DAC)
+The Disabled Access Credit

-For additional information on the Disabled Access Credit, contact a local IRS office: http://www.irs.gov/businesses or call (800) 829-4933 (V) (800) 829-4059 (TTY).
+For additional information on the Disabled Access Credit, contact your local IRS office, go to their website at http://www.irs.gov/businesses, or phone them at (800) 829-4933 (V) or (800) 829-4059 (TTY).

 Architectural and Transportation Barrier Removal Deduction